plausible/docs/docs/excluding-pages.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 By default, Plausible Analytics tracks every page your install our snippet on.
 If you don't want Plausible to track specific pages, do not include our snippet on those pages.

-Alternatively, you can also manually exclude specific pages on your website from being tracked.
+Alternatively, you can also manually exclude specific pages from being tracked.
 Here's how.

-## You need to update the Plausible script on your site
+## 1. Change the Plausible script on your site

 In order to manually exclude specific pages from being tracked, you need to change your Plausible script snippet `src` attribute from `https://plausible.io/js/plausible.js` to `https://plausible.io/js/plausible.exclusions.js`